UGLI Webinar Series: Whitehat SEO CEO Interview

 - What tone of voice should you be talking to them in?

 Maybe there's something broken somewhere else.
-Maybe we need to look at the whole holistic view of this company and how it's growing and how we can help you do that.
-I'm having much more interesting conversations with company owners about that because you get away from the detail.
+Maybe we need to look at the whole holistic view of this company how it's growing and how we can help you do that.
+I'm having much more interesting conversations with company owners about that because you get away from the details.

-- Why they want a new website, what is the purpose of the website?
+- Why do they want a new website, what is the purpose of the website?

 - What's wrong with the existing website?